Celo Tax Software Compared

 Mobile Payments (Valora)

 Celo's mobile-first design means many users transact via the Valora wallet.
+In December 2025, Stripe acquired the Valora team, while the app itself was returned to cLabs for continued stewardship.
+The app remains operational.
 Each payment you send or receive with crypto is a taxable event.
-Koinly supports Valora imports via your public Celo address.
+Koinly supports Valora imports via your public Celo address (CSV workaround needed due to sync issue).

 FAQ